harryosmar/kafka-connect/query-timestamp-and-increment-example.md

 This setting can be used to limit the amount of data buffered internally in the connector.

-Ieg : we can use `SELECT TOP 1000` in the query.
+eg : we can use `SELECT TOP 1000` in the query.
 But we want to buffer 100 records to connector.
 Objective :
 - Only use `1` connection query with limit `1000` to the Database, instead of `10` connections with limit `100` (10 * 100).
 - Do not overload the payload data for the kafka connector, limit it by default `100`